Swopper050/solid-flask-web-app-template/docs/web_deployment.md

 #### Certificate Renewal
 - **Production**: Certificates are automatically renewed by the certbot container included in the docker-compose.prod.yml file.
-- **Staging**: Certificates are automatically renewed during each deployment through the CI/CD pipeline.
-The certbot container has been removed from docker-compose.staging.yml.
+- **Staging**: Certificates are **not** automatically renewed when running on 1 VPS.
+This is because port 80 is already in use by the production application.

-The certificates are stored in the user's home directory under 'certificates/' to separate production and staging certificates.
+The certificates are stored in the user's home directory under 'certificates/'.

 ### Allow Github Actions to push and pull docker images